Last Updated on April 27, 2022 by Real Men Sow

 It’s easiest to sow your radish in the place where you’ll grow them.
 Radishes can germinate under 5°C, so you can sow from very early spring under row covers or hoop houses.
 The rows need to be 20cm apart and the seeds should be sown thinly and 1cm apart.
 Water the seeds then wait for a week for them to germinate.
 The seedlings should be thinned to 2cm apart within the row.

-Growing Radishes For Winter
+How To Grow Radishes For The Winter

 Radishes can be sown towards the end of summer, giving you a chance to harvest them in autumn or early winter.
 You may sow the regular red radishes into containers to be able to move them under cover once the weather turns cold.